huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 The world needs people willing to work while others rest.
 [Work stamina is one of the biggest predictors of long-term success.](https://blog.samaltman.com/how-to-be-successful) [You have to work hardest for the things you love most.](https://www.goodreads.com/work/quotes/40330-mindset-the-new-psychology-of-success)

 Don’t seek quick wins or shortcuts.
 The only shortcut is doing something the right way the first time so that you don’t waste any time on the shortcuts.
 The only “hack” is relentless consistency.
-[If you want to be good, you don't really have many choices.
+[If you want to be good, you don’t really have many choices.
 It takes what it takes.
 You have to do what you have to do to be successful.](https://m.youtube.com/watch?v=R0CAAlMo3f8) Do what is necessary.
 Do what is required.

 In the mean time, try to accomplish things with the least amount of effort.
 Find the easiest way first.
 Do the simplest thing first.
 [Move fast.](https://www.instagram.com/timferriss/reel/C2AWTdXOTHM/) [Play easy mode.](https://fs.blog/doing-your-best/#:~:text=Doing%20your%20best%20means%20positioning,the%20best%20in%20the%20moment.)

 [Show your work.](https://austinkleon.com/show-your-work/) Share all ideas you have.
 Share a lot.
 Put them freely on the internet.
 [Open source your knowledge.](https://wiki.nikiv.dev) Give everything you have without any expectations in return.

 [Most of life is a search for who and what needs you the most.](https://x.com/naval/status/797865441783709696?lang=en) Serve for the community.
 Leave your legacy.
 Try your best to be useful and helpful to the society, the world, the universe.
 Your goal is to become a person of value, not a person of success.
 [One hand washes the other and together they get clean.](https://www.reddit.com/r/lifehacks/comments/1bgw44k/i_turned_72_today/) Help someone else.
 Inspire and help others, however you can.
-[It doesn't matter how many people don't get it.
+[It doesn’t matter how many people don’t get it.
 What matters is how many people do it.](https://tim.blog/2010/05/18/tim-ferriss-scam-practical-tactics-for-dealing-with-haters)

 You are playing an infinite and lifelong game.
 Everything important is uncertain.
 Nothing worthwhile comes easy.
 Nothing meaningful in life is easy.
 Nothing easy in life is meaningful.
 Everything worth doing takes longer than you think.
 If it’s worth doing, it’s worth doing very well.